lstratta/tracer-take-home-task/README.md

 Running the pipeline multiple times against unchanged source data produces the same output with no duplicates introduced.
 This is guaranteed by:

-1. **Change detection** — the crawler compares the source file SHA with the value stored in `run_state.json`.
+1. **Change detection**: The crawler compares the source file SHA with the value stored in `run_state.json`.
 If they match, the crawl is skipped entirely.
-2. **Stable IDs** — the same incident always gets the same ID (hash of its source URL or raw text), so filenames never change across runs.
+2. **Stable IDs**: The same incident always gets the same ID (hash of its source URL or raw text), so filenames never change across runs.
-3. **Skip-on-existing** — the store checks the index before writing; if a record with the same ID, source URL, or content hash already exists and `overwrite_existing` is `false`, it is skipped.
+3. **Skip-on-existing**: The store checks the index before writing; if a record with the same ID, source URL, or content hash already exists and `overwrite_existing` is `false`, it is skipped.